Simple Yet Effective: Extracting Private Data Across Clients in Federated Fine-Tuning of Large Language Models: Dataset

 \subsection{PII Labeling}

-We reviewed the definitions and examples of PII in various legal provisions, including CPIS, GDPR, CCPA and Singapore PDPC (see Acronyms List \ref{sec:acronyms}), and used them as references to establish a systematic PII labeling standard.
-We selected PII types relevant to the text modality, removing those related to the biological modality (e.g., facial recognition, fingerprint, DNA).
-We also removed PII types that are unlikely to appear in legal texts (e.g., browser history, SMS content, IP \& MAC addresses), as well as those that are difficult to describe or evaluate (e.g., medical examination reports, psychological trends).
+We reviewed the definitions and examples of PII in various legal provisions, including CPIS, GDPR, CCPA, and Singapore PDPC (see Acronyms List in Appendix \ref{sec:acronyms}), and used them as references to establish a systematic PII labeling standard.
+We selected PII types relevant to the text modality and removed types that are unlikely to appear in legal texts (e.g., browser history, SMS content, IP \& MAC addresses), as well as those that are difficult to describe or evaluate (e.g., medical examination reports, psychological trends).
 Ultimately, we defined labeling guidelines encompassing 7 major categories and 36 subcategories.
-These standards are summarized in Table~\ref{tab:PII_standards}, and the distribution of labeled PII types is shown in Figure~\ref{fig:ds_pii_label_dist}.
+The distribution of labeled PII types is shown in Figure~\ref{fig:ds_pii_label_dist} in the main text, whereas a complete summary of these standards is provided in Table~\ref{tab:PII_standards} in Appendix~\ref{app:pii_labeling_standards}.

 We employed a combination of machine-assisted annotation and manual verification to label the data.
-For each major category of PII, we designed a specific prompt (as shown in Figure~\ref{fig:PII_prompt_template}) and utilized GPT-4o \citep{openai2024gpt4ocard} for initial labeling.
-Subsequently, we used Label Studio \citep{Label_Studio} and recruited five students with a foundational understanding of legal concepts and judgment skills to evaluate a subset of the annotated data.
-We selected 100 samples, which included over 6,000 PII labeling records, and evaluated them.
-The results of this evaluation are presented in Table \ref{tab:human_evaluation}.
+For each major PII category, we designed a dedicated prompt depicted in Figure~\ref{fig:PII_prompt_template} and employed GPT-4o~\citep{openai2024gpt4ocard} to generate annotations.
+We then recruited students to verify a subset of those annotations with the help of Label Studio~\citep{Label_Studio}.
+The agreement between human evaluations and GPT-4o annotations achieves an F1 score of 89.9\%.
+Owing to space limitations, the full evaluation results are shown in Table~\ref{tab:human_evaluation} in Appendix \ref{app:human_annotation_details}, together with further details of the annotation process, including annotator backgrounds, annotation instructions, and user interfaces.